dergyitheron/arch-linux-install-notes/README.md

 ```

 ### Boot loader
 You need boot loader.
-For this I grab GRUB as my weapon of choice:
+For this I grab GRUB as my weapon of choice ([setup with UEFI](https://wiki.archlinux.org/index.php/GRUB#UEFI_systems)):
 ```bash
 $ pacman -S grub
 $ grub-install /dev/sda   #if error, add --recheck  to the command